Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Brief review of six-dimensional gauge theories with flux compactification

-Using the decomposition in Landau and KK modes, one can write the 4D effective Lagrangian of the theory\footnote{Again, we only include the zero modes of the uncharged fields $A_{\mu},\varphi$.}.
+Using the decomposition in Landau and KK modes, the four-dimensional effective Lagrangian of the theory reads\footnote{Again, we only include the zero modes of the uncharged fields $A_{\mu},\varphi$.}

-where $\psi_{Lj}$ are $|N|$ left-handed fermions and $\Psi_{n,j}$ is an infinite tower of massive Dirac fermions.
+where $\psi_{Lj}$ are $|N|$ left-handed fermions and $\Psi_{n,j}$ is an infinite tower of massive Dirac fermions

-Therefore, the model with magnetic flux contains massless chiral fermions and the Wilson line scalar is massless.
-We will see later that the vanishing of the Wilson line scalar mass is due to a continuous shift symmetry.
-Moreover, the vacuum expectation value of the WL scalar does not give mass to the chiral fermions, which would be necessary to construct a realistic model.
+The zero mode of the scalar, often called the Wilson line (WL), is massless.
+We explain below that the vanishing of the WL scalar mass is due to a continuous shift symmetry.